 Do I Need Gum Contouring?

-If your gums are too high or too low on your teeth and you are unhappy with your smile, you may be a candidate for gum contouring surgery as it will help uneven gums.
+If your gums are too high or too low on your teeth and you are unhappy with your smile, you may be a candidate for gum contouring surgery in Singapore as it will help uneven gums.
 You may need gum contouring if you have:

 - A Gummy Smile

 If you are bothered about your gummy smile (the showing of too much gum tissue around your teeth when you smile), gum contouring can tackle or reduce the severity of this problem.
 Your teeth will be exposed to achieve a balanced ratio of pink (gums) vs white (teeth), leaving you with a proportionate and an aesthetically pleasing smile.

 In some persistent cases of gum disease, gum contouring can help to treat and prevent recurrence of the disease by giving your gums enhanced access to home cleaning.